okinealb/face-detection/README.md

 CSC 262 Project

 ## Authors
-Albert-Kenneth Okine and Shibam Mukhophadhyay
+Albert-Kenneth Okine and Shibam Mukhopadhyay

 ## Overview
 This project focuses on implementing a face detection system designed to detect faces in images and videos using Haar Cascade classifiers.
 Beginning with OpenCV's pretrained facial detection classifiers, we aim to develeop custom Haar Cascade filters for optimized face detection.
 The system will eventually output bounding boxes around detected faces, complete with confidence scores.